 Your little one has been sleeping like a, well, baby and you’re feeling rested, relaxed and pretty confident that this sleep pattern will continue until they’re a teenager.
 But sleep regression is about to change everything.

-Then, without warning, your baby or toddler turns into a human alarm clock set to go off at (very) regular intervals.
+Without warning, your baby or toddler turns into a human alarm clock set to go off at (very) regular intervals.
 Their snooze button might be hard to find at certain ages, but skewiff sleeping patterns are a sign of exciting things happening in your tot’s brain and body.

 Here are some reasons for your mini-mite’s disrupted sleep.
 It’s growth spurt time!